chansk/LiquefactionInventory/LiquefactionInventory/Scripts/Readme.txt

     Then, go into Downloads directly and use GDAL codes to create slope, TPI, TRI Then Use the last block of this code to project slope, TPI, and TRI into appropriate folders

-ClippingCTIs.ipynb: Create new folder of quake name, extract CTI and place there
+ClippingCTIs.ipynb: Extract CTI, define with WGS 1984 (4326), then project

-MosaicCTIs.ipynb:
+MosaicCTIs.ipynb: Creating mosaic of all CTI layers

-MosaicDEMs.ipynb:
+MosaicDEMs.ipynb: Mosaic together elevetion (aka DEM or GMTED) and associated standard deviation tiles

 ReclassEucDist.ipynb: